 Young women, we encourage you to prepare to serve a mission, should the Lord direct you to serve a mission.
 Preparing to serve will bless your life regardless of the direction the Lord provides for you.

 Parents play an important role in helping your children prepare to serve a mission.
-Please review the following material with your children as you consider ways to help your children prepare for missionary service.
+Future missionaries and your parents, please review the following material together as you consider ways to prepare for missionary service.

 Appendix A: For Parents--Preparing Your Children for a Lifetime on God's Covenant Path, found in the back of the Come, Follow Me manual